 - Reduce stress levels by giving you more time and freedom to focus on other things

-- Assist you to obtain a higher maximum borrowing amount
+- Assist you with obtaining a maximum borrowing amount

-- Qualify you to potentially borrow up to 100% of your property’s price without LMI
+- Check whether you qualify to borrow up to 100% of your property’s price without LMI

 These benefits leave you free to find the right property, knowing that a mortgage broker is working hard and taking care of your loan.